Skip to main content

 • How does each infant or toddler communicate that he or she is hungry, tired, bored or ready for play?

-• How is each infant or toddler enhancing in language and communication development?
+• How is each infant’s or toddler’s language and communication growing?

 • How does each infant or toddler communicate with peers?
 Adults?